Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/Certificate_concepts.md

 Where:

 - If a certificate does not have a key usage, it is assumed that ALL key usage are applicable
-- Some ciphers, such as Diffie- Hellman, require **Key agreement** for key usage
+- Some ciphers, such as Diffie-Hellman, require **Key agreement** for key usage